-Police Deploy Armored Vehicles Tear Gas Against Paris Protesters, Detain Hundreds
+Police Deploy Armored Vehicles, Tear Gas Against Paris Protesters; Hundreds Detained

 "They have some time to prepare," Stapts said.
 "Every week they prepare, so every week you have more and more people who want to break."

-In Belgium, at least 100 people, inspired by the yellow vests demonstrations in France, have been detained.
+In Belgium, at least 100 people inspired by the yellow vests demonstrations in France have been detained.
 Protesters hurled stones and firecrackers as they marched through Brussels.
 Belgian police shot back with tear gas and water cannons.